epfl-ada/ada-2023-project-klech/README.md

 We arrive at this prompt following a development phase evaluating five possibilities.
 Analysis of these possibilities (and justification of our selection) can be found in _analysisfile_.ipynb.

-We select Falcon 7B Instruct as our LLM for its
+We select Falcon 7B Instruct as our LLM for its .
+We may add more LLMs to our data provided we have the time.

 Finally, we expect to have _ games played by Falcon 7B across _ origin-goal pairs - the _ most popular pairs played by human players - for our final analysis.